mmr116/document-search-using-vector-embeddings-openai-rag/README.md

 Pinecone environment (Pinecone free account used https://www.pinecone.io/): 1) Pinecone Index is used 2) Dimensions: 1536 3) Host type: Serverless.

 CentOS Linux release 8.5.2111 is used as Linux OS.
+A cloud Linux VM with a public IP (optional) has been tested for web interface.
+Local IP can be used as well.
 Create a python virtual environment (optional but recommended) to isolate project dependencies.